Vonage/vonage-php-sdk-core/README.md

 out this way is that the platform and message type requires different parameters in the API call.

 The `\Vonage\Messages\Client` is configured in a similar way to the SMS API Client.
 The difference is that the authentication can be either a JSON Web Token (JWT) or Basic Authentication.
-Read [this documentation] for how to set up your Client's credentials first.
+You can find more info on how to set up your Client's credentials under the 'Usage' section of this ReadMe.

 Here some examples: